lsquaredleland/MakerDAO-CDP-Graphs/README.md

 The Stability Debt is 1000 DAI (DAI in circulation)

 Find collateralization rate at every operation step before and after it occured

+## More Interesting Questions
+- Who is funding CDPs, where is the money orignating form
+- Look at the people who are creating CDPs rather than CDPs by themselves
+- Who are the ones market making (keepers), how many are there how do they interact...

+What is the distribution in size of CDPs? and make this relative to time
+- Make a CDP analysis tool in a graph form + compare to others